jmcmullen/rave-reviewz-gatsby/src/pages/features/-feature-music-on-my-mind-the-music-mental-health-campaign.md

 We are grateful for the support from all these fantastic organisations with this initiative:

-Afters / Attic / Bare Essentials / Bassic Records/ Bizarre Haberdashery / Borough / Canvas / Compass Events / Cruise Control / Days Like This / Decoded Magazine / Deeper Than House / Division Agency / Don't Kill My Vibe / Dopamine / Dresscode / Earthlings Collective / Eclipse Music / Friday Records / IDWT / Ignite / Kiltr Sessions / Let The People Dance / Momentum / Monos / Move for mood / Motif / Norti Vikings / PACE /  Party Merchants / Paul Strange Presents / Porridge / Roots/ SASH/ Social Bewegung / Spektrum / Summerlove / Summit DJs / Sutra / Sydney's Eyes / This / Zoo
+Afters / Attic / Bare Essentials / Bassic Records/ Bizarre Haberdashery / Borough / Canvas / Compass Events / Cruise Control / Days Like This / Decoded Magazine / Deep Seahorse Podcast/ Deeper Than House / Division Agency / Don't Kill My Vibe / Dopamine / Dresscode / Earthlings Collective / Eclipse Music / Friday Records / IDWT / Ignite / Kiltr Sessions / Let The People Dance / Momentum / Monos / Move for mood / Motif / Norti Vikings / PACE /  Party Merchants / Paul Strange Presents / Porridge / Roots/ SASH/ Social Bewegung / Spektrum / Summerlove / Summit DJs / Sutra / Sydney's Eyes / This / Zoo
 <br><br>

 If you’d like to become a supporter or for any other matter related to Music on my Mind, please get in touch with us on **admin@ravereviewz.net**.
 Thank you.